Annual Canvass 2015

 The open register is an extract of the electoral register, but is not used for elections.
 It can be bought by any person, company or organisation.
 For example, it is used by businesses and charities to confirm name and address details.

-To opt out of the open register, contact the Electoral Services team.
+You can permanently opt out of the open register by completing our online form: Permanently opt out of the open register.
 Removing your details from the open register does not affect your right to vote.

 Your personal information